VarunKumarOjha/Curse-of-Dimensionality/README.md

 # Curse of Dimensionality
 Curse of Dimensionality
-For any fixed n, the minimum and the maximum distance between a random reference point p and a list of n random data points p1,...,pn become indiscernible compared to the minimum distance
+For any fixed n, the minimum and the maximum distance between a random reference point p and a list of n random data points p1,...,pn become indiscernible compared to the minimum distance.
+That is distance asymptotically becomes zero.

 ## Details
 https://en.wikipedia.org/wiki/Curse_of_dimensionality